Keynote utilities: AI2Key and SVG2Keynote

 Download

 Get svg2keynote-v0.1.dmg here.
-SVG2Keynote runs on Mac OS X Snow Leopard and OS X Lion.
+SVG2Keynote works for Keynote 5 and earlier and runs on Mac OS X Snow Leopard, OS X Lion and OS X Mountain Lion.

 Usage